 They serve as a strong social proof while adding authenticity and credibility in your brand.
-As per Mavrck’s Facebook User-Generated Benchmark Report, user-generated content featuring a brand drove 6.9x higher engagement than brand-generated content.
+As per Mavrck’s Facebook User-Generated Benchmark Report.
+User-generated content featuring a brand drove 6.9x higher engagement than brand-generated content.

-So, let your customers be the voice of your brand and showcase their positive experiences to your untapped customer base to boost conversions.
+Let your customers be the voice of your brand and showcase their positive experiences to your untapped customer base to boost conversions.

 5. Target Video Engagement Custom Audience: